 At Harry Stebbing Workshop we like our notice boards to look beautiful as well as serving a practical purpose and a lasting solution.
 We take time to source the vast majority of oak, used in our notice boards, locally.
 It is a natural, durable and aesthetically pleasing material.

-Hand made from home grown English oak – what better material to survive the vagaries of the English weather!
+Hand made from English Oak.
 Supplied complete with fixings.